Neural CRF Model for Sentence Alignment in Text Simplification: Experiments on Automatic Sentence Simplification

 Existing datasets of complex-simple sentences, {\sc Newsela} \cite{Xu-EtAl:2015:TACL} and {\sc WikiLarge} \cite{zhang-lapata-2017-sentence}, were aligned using lexical similarity metrics. {\sc Newsela} dataset \cite{Xu-EtAl:2015:TACL} was aligned using JaccardAlign (\S \ref{sec:exisitng_aligners}). {\sc WikiLarge} is a concatenation of three early datasets \cite{zhu-etal-2010-monolingual,woodsend-lapata-2011-learning, coster-kauchak-2011-simple} where sentences in Simple/Normal English Wikipedia and editing history were aligned by TF-IDF cosine similarity.

 For our new {\sc Newsela-Auto}, we partitioned the article sets such that there is no overlap between the new train set and the old test set, and vice-versa.
 Following \citeauthor{zhang-lapata-2017-sentence} \shortcite{zhang-lapata-2017-sentence}, we also excluded sentence pairs corresponding to the levels 0--1, 1--2 and 2--3.
-For our {\sc Wiki-Auto} dataset, we eliminated sentence pairs with high ($>$0.9) or low ($<$0.1) lexical overlap based on BLEU scores \cite{Papineni:2002:BMA:1073083.1073135}, following \citeauthor{stajner-etal-2015-deeper} \shortcite{stajner-etal-2015-deeper}.
-We observed that sentence pairs with low BLEU are often inaccurate paraphrases with only shared named entities and the pairs with high BLEU are dominated by sentences merely copied without simplification.
+Similar to \cite{stajner-etal-2015-deeper}, for our {\sc Wiki-Auto} dataset, we eliminated sentence pairs with high ($>$0.9) or low ($<$0.1) lexical overlap based on GLEU scores \cite{Wu2016GooglesNM}.
+We observed that sentence pairs with low GLEU are often inaccurate paraphrases with only shared named entities and the pairs with high GLEU are dominated by sentences merely copied without simplification.
 We used the benchmark {\sc Turk} corpus \cite{xu-etal-2016-optimizing} for evaluation on Wikipedia, which consists of 8 human-written references for sentences in the validation and test sets.
 We discarded sentences in \textsc{Turk} corpus from \textsc{Wiki-auto}.
 Table \ref{table:simp_data_stats} shows the statistics of the existing and our new datasets.